OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

 ### What is an "un-tenanted deployment"?
 Don't I have to choose a tenant when deploying my project?

 When you first enable multi-tenant deployments you won't have any tenants, and we don't want that to stop you from deploying your existing projects.
-Perhaps you are using an [environment-per-tenant](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployments-prior-to-octopus-3.4.md) model and will migrate to tenants over a period of time, so some deployments will start to have a tenant whilst others do not.
-Essentially an "un-tenanted deployment" is the same kind of deployment Octopus always performed: *there is no tenant for this deployment*.
-When you deploy using a tenant Octopus includes variables from the tenant, and the selected tenant can impact which steps are run, which variable values are used, and which deployment targets are included, at your discretion.
-For more information refer to [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+Perhaps you are using anÂ [environment-per-tenant](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployments-prior-to-octopus-3.4.md)Â model and will migrate to tenants over a period of time, so some deployments will start to have a tenant whilst others do not.
+Essentially an "un-tenanted deployment" is the same kind of deployment Octopus always performed:Â *there is no tenant for this deployment*.
+When you deploy using a tenant Octopus includes variables from the tenant, and the selected tenant can impact which steps are run, which variable values are used, and which deployment targets are included, at your discretion.Â For more information refer toÂ [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).

 ### Can I prevent "un-tenanted deployments" of a project?

 Yes.
 Choose the **Require a tenant for all deployments** option in the Project settings.
-For more information refer to [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+For more information refer toÂ [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).

 ### Can I require a tenant for all deployments of a project?

-Yes, see the previous question.
-For more information refer to [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+Yes, see the previous question.Â For more information refer toÂ [deploying a simple multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).

 ### Why can't I connect a tenant to my project, or perform a tenanted deployment of my project?